Needham slashes price target on EBET Inc. [EBET] – find out why.

 EBET, Inc. (“EBET” or the “Company”) (NASDAQ:EBET), a leading global online casino operator, has announced today that its Board of Directors has decided to initiate a process to explore strategic alternatives for the Company to maximize the value of EBET’s portfolio.
 As part of the process, the Board has designated a Strategic Alternatives Committee that will assist the Board in considering a full range of strategic alternatives including a potential merger, sale or other strategic transactions.

-The market cap for EBET stock reached $3.40 million, with 21.99 million shares outstanding and 11.38 million shares in the current float.
-Compared to the average trading volume of 1.87M shares, EBET reached a trading volume of 5075884 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Over the last 12 months, EBET stock dropped by -96.99%.
+The one-year EBET Inc. stock forecast points to a potential upside of 97.67.
+The average equity rating for EBET stock is currently 2.00, trading closer to a bullish pattern in the stock market.

-Here’s what leading stock market gurus have to say about EBET Inc. [EBET]:
+The market cap for the stock reached $2.92 million, with 21.99 million shares outstanding and 11.38 million shares in the current float.
+Compared to the average trading volume of 2.02M shares, EBET stock reached a trading volume of 12959305 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for EBET shares is $3.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on EBET stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.